There are now 3 possible online modes for units:

 The content is explored with reference to a range of applications and physical contexts, and developed and applied through a series of laboratory tasks.
 Skills in problem identification, mathematical exploration and solution are fostered through assignment sheets and practical class activities.

 - Students are able to (1) analyse the concepts and physical principles involved in advanced formulations of quantum mechanics and atomic physics.; (2) communicate ideas, both orally and written, relating to advanced formulations of quantum mechanics, atomic physics and performed experiments, at an expert level.; (3) solve problems in a range of realistic situations relating to advanced formulations of quantum mechanics and atomic physics.; (4) execute an advanced experiment relevant to physics.; and (5) evaluate the results of an advanced experiment relevant to physics..

-- Indicative assessments in this unit are as follows: (1) laboratory; (2) tests and assignments; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) laboratories; (2) assignments; and (3) tests.
 Further information is available in the unit outline.

 - Unit Coordinator(s)